-The organization may need to reduce the otherwise allowable deductions for expenses used to figure the credit by the amount of the current year credit:
+The organization may need to reduce the otherwise allowable deductions for expenses used to figure the credit by the amount of the following current year credits

-1. The disabled access credit.

-2. The employer credit for social security and Medicare taxes paid on certain employee tips,

-The credit for employer-provided child care.

-The orphan drug credit,

-5. The credit for small employer
+- The disabled access credit. - The employer credit for social security and Medicare taxes paid on certain employee tips. - The credit for employer-provided child care. - The orphan drug credit. - The credit for small employer pension plan start-up cost. - Mine rescue team training credit. - Agricultural chemicals security credit. - Credit for employer differential wage payments.

-pension plan start-up,

-6. Mine rescue team training credit, 7.
-Agricultural Chemicals Security Credit, and

-8. Credit for Employer Differential Wage Payments.